newlinedotco/awesome-fullstack-tutorials/angular/managing-state-in-akita/Managing State in Angular using Akita.md

 }
 ```

-# Summary
+## Summary

 We’ve seen here how the various core concepts of Akita work together to give us an easy way to manage a bookstore.
-This is only a small taste of Akita; it has many more additional features, such as powerful plugins, devtools, cli, support for active state, transactions, web workers, etc.
+This is only a small taste of Akita; it has many more additional features, such as powerful plugins, dev tools, cli, support for active state, transactions, web workers, etc.

 I encourage you to explore the API by reading the docs and the source code of the demo application.

+## Complete Code Example

+You can view the [complete runnable example here](https://akita-books.stackblitz.io) and the [source code here](https://stackblitz.com/edit/akita-books)

+## About the Author

+Netanel is a Frontend Architect who works at Datorama, blogs at [https://netbasal.com](netbasal.com), open source maintainer, creator of [Akita](https://github.com/datorama/akita) and Spectator, Husband, Father and the Co-founder of HotJS.